yuriysydor1991/Qt1SimpleTextEditor/README.md

 mkdir -vp build && cd build && cmake ../ && cmake --build . --target Doxygen-doc
 ```

-Under the build directory there will be created among others the "html" directory with index.html.
+Under the build directory there will be created, among others, the "html" directory with index.html.

 # Running cppcheck

+The cppcheck command run in unstable at current moment producing unpredictable results.

 ## Installing cppcheck